1“Comfort, comfort my people,” says your God.

 8The grass withers, the flower fades, but the word of our God stands forever.”

 10Behold, the Lord Yahweh will come as a mighty one, and his arm will rule for him.
-Behold, his reward is with him and his recompense before him.
+Behold, his reward is with him and his repayment accompanies him.

 11He will feed his flock like a shepherd.
 He will gather the lambs in his arm and carry them in his bosom.
 He will gently lead those who have their young.

-12Who has measured the waters in the hollow of his hand and marked off heaven with his span, and calculated the dust of the earth in a measure, and weighed the mountains in scales and the hills in a balance?
+12Who has measured the waters in the hollow of his hand, and marked off the heavens with his span, and enclosed the dust of the earth in a measure, and weighed the mountains in scales and the hills in a balance?

 13Who has directed the spirit of Yahweh, or who has instructed him as his counselor?